hashicorp/terraform-provider-aws/website/docs/r/acmpca_certificate_authority.html.markdown

 * `not_before` - Date and time before which the certificate authority is not valid.
 Only available after the certificate authority certificate has been imported.
 * `serial` - Serial number of the certificate authority.
 Only available after the certificate authority certificate has been imported.
 * `status` - (**Deprecated** use the `enabled` attribute instead) Status of the certificate authority.
-* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Timeouts